 Practise safe surfing habits

 Refrain from accessing your banking website on a public or shared computer, you never know if the information you entered are being tracked.
-Even if you are accessing the banking website on your own computer, always log off and clear the cache on your browser to remove the transaction records.
-Also refrain from surfing suspicious websites as you might unknowingly download malicious software without your knowledge.
+Even if you are accessing the banking website on your own computer, always log off and clear the cache on your browser to remove transaction records.
+Also refrain from surfing suspicious websites as malicious software may be installed without your knowledge.

 Check your bank account transactions regularly

-These days, cyber criminals are smart, while the bank may allow their clients to set financial limits for online transactions, cyber criminals may make multiple small value fund transfers to work around this restriction.
-As a precautionary measure, check your bank account transactions regularly.
+While most banks allow their clients to set financial limits for online transactions, cyber criminals may make multiple small value fund transfers to work around these limits.
+As a precautionary measure, check your bank account transactions regularly for any unauthorised transactions.

 Online banking has brought about ease and convenience for us.
-However, you should always be cautious and beware of the perils in the Internet.
+However, you should always be cautious of the perils of the Internet.